Sebastian-Whitehead/IP_Miniprojekt/README.md

 \
 \
 Disclaimer:\
-Disclaimer: For safe utilization of elemental magic, remember the following guidelines.
+For safe utilization of elemental magic, remember the following guidelines.
 You can drink water but not fire.
 You can breathe air but not earth.
 You can walk on earth but not on water (unless you have the right pair of boots or spell).
 You can do a lot of things with fire, but almost all of them are bad ideas.